patricktcoakley/Chipster8/README.md

 ![Chipster8 Screenshot 3](/Screenshots/Chipster-3.png?raw=true)

 ## About
-Chipster8 was built in C#9 and .NET 5 using MonoGame 3.8 with the multi-platform OpenGL template, making it available to run on Windows, Mac, or Linux.
+Chipster8 was built using MonoGame 3.8 with support for OpenGL and DirectX desktop clients.

 It has the following features:
 - Increase/decrease emulation speed